Paida-zoila/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 3-listfiles file is a script that displays current directory contents in a long format.

 The 4-listmorefiles file is a scrpt that displays current directory contents, including hidden files (starting with .).

+The 5-listfilesdigitonly file is a script that displays current directory contents, including hidden files with their user and group IDs displayed numerically.